-Pleasant Canyon Road is a difficult drive in the Death Valley NP
+Pleasant Canyon Road is a challenging drive in Death Valley NP

-Pleasant Canyon Road/South Park 4x4 Loop is a very challenging trail located in the Death Valley National Park, in California, USA.
-Rough 4WD vehicle needed.
-Washouts and large boulders.
-Narrow, rocky road for experienced 4WD drivers only.
-It’s one of the challenging Backcountry roads in the Death Valley National Park.
+Pleasant Canyon Road/South Park 4x4 Loop is a highly challenging trail situated in Death Valley National Park, in the US state of California.
+A rough 4WD vehicle is necessary due to washouts and large boulders.
+This narrow, rocky road is suitable for experienced 4WD drivers only, ranking as one of the challenging Backcountry roads in Death Valley National Park.

-Death Valley is one of the hottest places in the world, and climatic conditions in the park can be extreme.
-The world record highest air temperature of 134°F (57°C) was recorded here.
-Plan your visit in the park.
-Drink plenty of water.
-Avoid hiking in the heat.
-Travel prepared to survive: Stay on paved roads in summer.
-If your car breaks down, stay with it until help comes.
-Carry extra drinking water in your car in case of emergency.
-If you feel dizzy, nauseous, or a headache, get out of the sun immediately and drink water or sports drinks.
-More people die in single-car accidents than by any other means.
-To avoid an accident, follow the speed limits, shift to a lower gear on steep downhill grades, and wear your seatbelt.
-Never place your hands or feet where you cannot see first.
-Rattlesnakes, scorpions, or black widow spiders may be sheltered there.
-Avoid canyons during rain storms and be prepared to move to higher ground.
-While driving, be alert for water running in washes and across road dips.
-Do not enter mine tunnels or shafts.
-Mines may be unstable, have hidden shafts, pockets of bad air and poisonous gas.
-Hikers, backpackers and four-wheelers need to be self reliant and well prepared.
-Always plan ahead, carry detailed maps and let someone know your plans.
+Death Valley is one of the hottest places globally, and climatic conditions in the park can be extreme, holding the world record highest air temperature of 134°F (57°C).
+When planning your visit, prioritize hydration, avoid hiking in the heat, and travel prepared to survive.
+Stay on paved roads in summer, and if your car breaks down, remain with it until help arrives.
+Carry extra drinking water in your car for emergencies.
+If you experience dizziness, nausea, or a headache, seek shade immediately and hydrate with water or sports drinks.
+More people succumb to single-car accidents than any other means, so adhere to speed limits, shift to a lower gear on steep downhill grades, and always wear your seatbelt.
+Exercise caution by not placing your hands or feet where you cannot see first, as rattlesnakes, scorpions, or black widow spiders may be sheltered there.
+Avoid canyons during rainstorms and be ready to move to higher ground.
+While driving, stay alert for water running in washes and across road dips.
+Refrain from entering mine tunnels or shafts, as they may be unstable and contain hidden shafts, pockets of bad air, and poisonous gas.
+Hikers, backpackers, and four-wheelers should be self-reliant and well-prepared.
+Plan ahead, carry detailed maps, and inform someone of your plans.
 Backpackers should obtain a free backcountry permit from any visitor center.
-Dial 911 from any telephone or cell phone.
-Cell phones may not work in many parts of the park.
-Do not depend on them.
+Dial 911 from any telephone or cell phone, but be aware that cell phones may not work in many parts of the park, so do not solely depend on them.

 Pic: B Spec